PurwadhikaDev/AlphaGroup_DTI_OL_02_FinalProject/README.md

 - The platform’s On-Time Delivery (OTD) rate averaged 84.9% overall, with a high of 94.85% in 2016–2017 and 90% in 2018, indicating variability during increased volume season.
 - Order volume is negatively correlated with OTD (Spearman’s ρ = -0.63), suggesting logistical challenges scale with demand.
 - Both seller and logistics locations contribute to delays.
 Regional analysis shows the Northeast, including cities like Fortaleza and Salvador, experiences higher rates of late deliveries, highlighting potential infrastructure or process bottlenecks.
-- Product category influences delay: Large, seasonal, or poorly structured categories (including “unknowns”) are more likely to be late.
+- Product category influences delay: Large, seasonal, or poorly structured categories (including "unknowns") are more likely to be late.
 - Higher freight value, a proxy for product size or shipping distance, also correlates positively with longer delivery duration (ρ = 0.42).

 ![Homepage](images/Screenshot_2025-07-22_23-41-02.png)